 When these things are taken into consideration, along with the normal vet bills, medicines, food, toys, play areas, shelters, and the hands-on attention that must be devoted to these dogs, breeding Frenchies gets to be an expensive and time consuming proposition.

 Even with these wonderful dogs selling in the thousands of dollars even for standard colors, the AKC says that a reputable breeder will do well to break even.
 There are puppy mills and other disreputable breeders out there that may offer to sell you a dog a little cheaper (unfortunately, even many pet shops buy their dogs from puppy mills where the dogs are repeatedly bred, poorly socialized if at all, and rarely see the outside of a cage), but as with everything in life, you get what you pay for.
 And, of course, scamming has reached epidemic proportions, especially involving this very special breed.

 By the way, the reason that blues and chocolates (and even more so, the extraordinarily rare pure coats, tan points, and lilacs) are more expensive than standard color Frenchies is that there is a very high demand for these colors (because they are so beautiful) and they are relatively rare because they are created by recessive genes, which are naturally occurring but not common in Frenchies, which means that they must be inherited from both mom and dad.
-Based on our research and our own experiences, there are no inherent health problems associated with these rare colors, regardless of what some individuals might say who are prejudices against them (we also wonder if they are prejudiced against blue eyed and blonde or red haired people).
+Based on our research and our own experiences, there are no inherent health problems associated with these rare colors, regardless of what some individuals might say who are prejudiced against them (we also wonder if they are prejudiced against blue eyed and blonde or red haired people).